 When you’re in the mood to do some writing, take out your calendar and write a few posts.
 If you use WordPress as your blogging platform, you can schedule them to go live on a certain day at a certain time – this comes in handy on the days you feel like blogging but don’t want to post so much in one day.
 It’s also helpful when the holidays or vacation time rolls around – you can easily get your posts ready before your time off and schedule them to go live while you’re gone.

-When you’re blogging about your passion, it’s much easier to stay consistent and grow your blog – you’ll beat the burnout and enjoy writing and sharing what you love.
+When you’re blogging about your passion, it’s much easier to stay consistent with fresh blog content and grow your blog – you’ll beat the burnout and enjoy writing and sharing what you love.

 The FREE Worksheet